 This is one of the many questions we are asked that, sorry to say, has no single “right” answer.
 (You knew I was going to say that.)

-Equity for employees – at least for the early hires – is an inexact science, or actually, more like an art.
-The always sensible VC Fred Wilson of Union Square Ventures (USV) points out that for early hires, there is no formula; broadly speaking, they are likely get equity in whole-number increments: 1%, 2%, 5%, and so on.
+Figuring out how much restricted stock, stock options, or profits interests to grant employees – at least for the early hires – is an inexact science, or actually, more like an art.
+The always sensible VC Fred Wilson of Union Square Ventures (USV) points out that for early hires, there is no formula; broadly speaking, they are likely to get equity in whole-number increments: 1%, 2%, 5%, and so on.
 (Wilson makes the important point that here, we are talking about early employee equity, not co-founder equity – that’s a different conversation.)

 Where along the spectrum should a particular employee fall?
 Ultimately, like any other contract issue, it is negotiable and fundamentally depends on the bargaining power of the parties – who needs whom more.
 We can, though, suggest some considerations that should factor into a “fair” determination for early hires: